KagayamaKaede/ShadowsocksRDroid/CHANGE.md

 ##1.0.8 TEST

++ Not support SSR protocol yet.
 + Replace ss-local and ss-tunnel to java-impl.
 (TEST STAGE)
-+ May be contains bug.
++ May be contains many bug, even not work properly.

 ##1.0.7 Beta